Attraction 24 / 29

 The Five Continents, Antwerp

 Other characteristics of the houses are the layers of yellow brick, which are typical for Art Nouveau architecture in Antwerp.
 The exterior contains other nice examples of Art Nouveau architecture like the use of wrought iron and the use of dynamic curved lines in the design.
+The ‘Five Continents’ was built in 1901 and the three surviving buildings were declared protected monuments in 1976.

 Location

-'The 5 continents' is located at the corner of the Schildersstraat and the Plaatssnijdersstraat, just behind the Royal Museum of Art.
-It is just a stone's throw from another interesting building in the neighborhood, the Main Synagogue in the Bouwmeesterstraat.
+‘The Five continents’ is located at the corner of the Schildersstraat and the Plaatssnijdersstraat, just behind the Royal Museum of Art.
+It is just a stone’s throw from another interesting building in the neighborhood, the Main Synagogue in the Bouwmeesterstraat.